alexreisner/geocoder/README.md

 Contributing
 ------------

+Contributions are welcome via Github pull requests.
+If you are new to the project and looking for a way to get involved, try picking up an issue with a "beginner-task" label.
+Hints about what needs to be done are usually provided.

-Contributions are welcome via pull requests on Github.
-Please respect the following guidelines:
+For all contributions, please respect the following guidelines:

 * Each pull request should implement ONE feature or bugfix.
 If you want to add or fix more than one thing, submit more than one pull request.
 * Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`).